Patient's Query

 Welcome to icliniq.com.

 I have read your query and seen all reports (attachment removed to protect patient identity).
-Treatment done is right and nothing to worry about.
-After an acute epididymitis episode, there are high chances that it can turn into chronic epididymitis as in your case.
+Treatment done is right, and nothing to worry about.
+After an acute epididymitis episode, there is a high chance that it can turn into chronic epididymitis, as in your case.
 It may take time to resolve, but nothing to worry about now.
 You may feel small swelling or discomfort on and off.
-Your uroflow is near to perfect, nothing to worry.
-Not only numbers but the flow pattern is also required to be seen.
-So we cannot defy normal based on numbers.
-Your numbers are fine, but only pattern is slightly disturbed but nothing to worry about.
+Your uroflow is near to perfect; nothing to worry about.
+Not only numbers but also the flow pattern must be seen.
+So, we cannot defy normal based on numbers.
+Your numbers are fine, but the pattern is slightly disturbed.
+But nothing to worry about.
 Continue Alfoo as advised.
 There can be many causes of epididymitis, but in most cases, it is idiopathic (cause not known).
 In your case, it could be idiopathic or sexual.
 Masturbation does not cause epididymitis.
 It can be sexual.
 There are no tests to differentiate if it is idiopathic or sexual.
 No requirement for CT (computed tomography) or MRI (magnetic resonance imaging) at all.
-Yes, it can come in the future, but chances are very less if it is idiopathic.
-As in your case, it is likely to be idiopathic as all other USG (ultrasound), and reports are normal.
+Yes, it can come in the future, but chances are very low if it is idiopathic.
+As in your case, it is likely to be idiopathic, as all other USG (ultrasound) and reports are normal.

 Patient's Query

-I feel my left scrotum is a little bit heavy than my right scrotum before I pass urine.
+I feel my left scrotum is a little bit heavier than my right scrotum before I pass urine.
 Once I pass urine, both scrotum feels similar.
 Could it be urine filling in the scrotum due to hydrocele or any injury leading to leakage in the urethra?
-Though hydrocele is not mentioned in the first and final USG reports.
+However, hydrocele is not mentioned in the first and final USG reports.

 Hello,